< Africanized Honey Bee |

 Officials determined that the chain link enclosure that contained Delilah was unsuitable, and confiscated her.

-The baby raccoon on the left would have died if the homeowner had gone ahead with his plan to wait until the raccoon in his attic left at night, then seal up the entrance.
-First of all, a mother raccoon would have just frantically made a new entrance to get to her babies, causing even more damage to the house.
-Secondly, if she had failed, then the owner would have the foul odor of rotting dead raccoons in his attic to deal with.
+The baby raccoon on the right would have died if the homeowner had gone ahead with his plan to wait until the raccoon in his attic left at night, then seal up the entrance.

 By the way, this was covered by his home owner’s insurance.